Rebuking Trump, Republican-led Senate overrides defense bill veto

-Meeting in a rare New Year’s Day session, the Senate voted 81-13 to secure the two-thirds majority needed to override the veto with bipartisan support.
-Eight previous vetoes were upheld.
+Meeting in a rare New Year’s Day session, senators voted 81-13 to secure the two-thirds majority needed to override the veto with bipartisan support.
+Eight previous Trump vetoes were upheld.

-The Friday session, widely seen as the last before a new Congress is sworn in on Sunday, also appeared to end for now a push by Democrats to increase COVID-19 relief checks from $600 to $2,000 sought by Trump.
+The session also appeared to end for now a push by Democrats to increase COVID-19 relief checks from $600 to $2,000 sought by Trump.
 Senator Bernie Sanders again joined Democrats in a bid to force a vote on higher payments, only to be blocked by Republicans.

 Republican lawmakers have largely stood by the president during his turbulent White House term.